-In 1996, Tracy Morgan joined the cast of the legendary TV sketch-comedy show Saturday Night Live and spent the next seven years there.
+Born in the Bronx, New York, on November 10, 1968, Tracy Morgan joined the cast of the legendary television sketch-comedy show Saturday Night Live in 1996 and spent the next seven years there.
 In 2003, Morgan left SNL to headline his own show, The Tracy Morgan Show, but it didn't gain a following and ran for only one season.
-Morgan has since found his niche in television in 2006 on the hit show 30 Rock, a sitcom created by fellow SNL alumna Tina Fey.
+Morgan then found his niche in television in 2006 on the hit show 30 Rock, a sitcom created by fellow SNL co-star Tina Fey.

 For most of his childhood, Morgan lived with his mother; she insisted that his father leave the family household because of his drug problem.
 By the time Tracy was a student at De Witt Clinton High School in the Bronx, however, his relationship with his mother had seriously deteriorated.
 Morgan moved in with his father and, a year later, his brother and a sister joined him.

 In need of money, Morgan turned to selling drugs.
 He has said he still feels remorse for the disservice he did to his community by participating in the sale of drugs.
 As he describes it, he wasn't a very good drug dealer, and he didn't enjoy it, either: "As a child, I was able to know that I wanted a better life," he explained later.